Last Updated: 14 November, 2023

 In this example, we have a private variable named price and a private method named showPrice().
 Here, we are using the reflection to access the private variable and method of the class Apple.

-If we don't specify any access modifiers, then that is the default modifier.
-The access level of a default modifier is only within the package.
-It cannot be accessed from outside the package.
+In Java, if we don't write any access modifiers, then that is considered a default modifier.
+The accessibility of the default modifier is within the same package only and cannot be accessible outside of the package.

 Output